About The Race

 Roads will be closed at 8:00 am and will not open until all bikes are off the course (approximately 3 PM).

 Busses will run until 8:00 PM.
 Trucks with trailers will follow the buses to transport your bikes up Lynch Hill.
 Buses stop at designated shuttle stops (as marked on the map).

 Shuttle Vans will run until 9:30 PM.
 Vans will also be following the busses during their operation.
 Please inform our volunteers if you would like a ride in the van or if someone in your party has trouble getting in and out of busses.

-The boat shuttles will run until dusk on Saturday and 6pm on Sunday.
+The boat shuttles will run until 8pm on Saturday and 6pm on Sunday.
 The boat shuttle stops are in the lower Transitions Area, the Harris Creek Launch Ramp, and the North Shore Launch Ramp.
+Strollers are not recommended.
 The boat shuttles have two routes:

 - Between the Lake San Antonio North Shore camping area and the Festival area

 - Between the Festival area and Harris Creek